revolist/revogrid-docs/gantt/baselines.md

 At minimum, store planned start and finish for each task.
 Depending on the product, a baseline may also preserve duration, work, cost, milestone dates, or summary values.
 The current schedule stays editable; the baseline remains a comparison snapshot until an authorized user deliberately replaces it.

-RevoGantt supports baseline data and overlays so planned bars can appear alongside current task bars.
+RevoGrid Gantt supports baseline data and overlays so planned bars can appear alongside current task bars.
 The editable grid can also expose planned dates and calculated variance as columns.

 ## Design baseline workflows, not only baseline bars